frederic-spielmann/full-stack-fastapi-vue2-postgresql/README.md

 ## Installation
 **Optional** :

-Replace "myexample" and "myexample.com" by your project name in :
+Replace "myexample" and "myexample.com" with your project name in :
 - .env
 - .gitlab-ci.yml
 - frontend/.env